-Possible job outcomes for a student with this qualification may include the provision of sport and recreation programs, professional athlete, professional sports coach, sports psychologist, sports management and physiotherapist.
+Possible job outcomes for a student with this qualification may include the provision of sport and recreation programs officers, outdoor or leisure activity officers, sports coach, professional athlete (Elite Sports Academy stream) and sports/team management or leadership.

 Students undertaking Certificate III in Sport and Recreation are eligible for a Units 3 and 4 sequence.
 Students will obtain VCE VET units following the completion of: